 The course is relevant for career direction and business direction.
 And it includes some of those interviews I mentioned with people from diverse backgrounds.
 It’s my favorite part of the course.
 So inspiring to hear their stories.

 Here’s a quick look at the course:

 I’m sorry that I couldn’t fit all the steps into a little blog post.
-It takes time to find what will work for you, but it’s so worth it!
+It takes a little time to find what will work for you, but it’s so worth it!

-I am keeping the price of the course low (or no cost), to cover my time to produce it.
-This way, we will take the time to walk it through together.
-See you there.
+I am keeping the price of the course low (or no cost in some cases), to cover my time to produce it.
+Maybe I’ll see you there.